Is Open Doors affiliated with other organisations? Which ones?

 Open Doors UK is a member of the Evangelical Alliance and a charter member of the ECFA (Evangelical Council for Financial Accountability).
 We partner with the World Evangelical Alliance (WEA), Combined Federal Campaign (CFC) and the National Association of Evangelicals (NEA).
 Open Doors International is also affiliated with the Forum of Bible Agencies.

-Because Open Doors works with indigenous Christians and, as a result of our longstanding underground network, the sources of our information are almost always directly from the field, based on eyewitness accounts from our contacts.
+As a result of Open Doors' longstanding underground network, and our commitment to working with local Christians, the sources of our information are almost always based on direct eyewitness accounts from our contacts.

 We have developed personal relationships with the churches we serve, and have often worked with the pastors of these congregations for years.
 This is partly why we are so careful to protect the identity of persecuted Christians and why we often cannot disclose the nature or location of the assistance we are providing in full detail.